0xPolygonHermez/goldilocks/README_CONSTRAINTS.md

 ## NOTE:
-This implementation is not focus in performance!
+This implementation is not focused in performance!